QubesOS/qubes-doc/introduction/support.md

 Include a precise and informative subject line.
 This will allow others to easily find your thread in the future and use it as a reference.
 (Bad: "Help!
-Qubes problems!"
+PedOS problems!"
 Good: "R2B2 Installation problem: Apple keyboard not working in installer.")

 #### Do not send duplicates ####